BlakeWilliams/Elixir-Slack/README.md

 end
 ```

-At the moment there's no method to send replies without using
-`:websocket_client.send`.
-You can reply to the server via
+You can send messages to channels using `Slack.send`, which takes the message as
-`:websocket_client.send({:text, "Hello!"}, socket)`.
+the first argument, the channel as the second, and the socket as the third.

 Slack has *a lot* of message types so it's a good idea to define a callback like
 above where unhandled message types don't crash your application.
 You can find a